 NOTE 4—The TxOPLimit[AC] state variables are not updated by the procedure defined in this subclause, but in 10.22.2.8 (TXOP limits).

-A non-AP HE STA that transmits QoS Data frames in an HE TB PPDU should only send QoS Data frames from ACs for which the STA's buffer queues contain frames that are only addressed to its associated AP.(#13075, #13887)
+A non-AP HE STA that transmits QoS Data frames in an HE TB PPDU should not send QoS Data frames from ACs for which the STA's buffer queues contain both frames that are addressed to its associated AP and frames that are addressed to a TDLS peer STA, if the MU EDCA parameters for these ACs are less aggressive. (#15756)(#13075, #13887)

-When the MUEDCATimer[AC](#11989) of a non-AP HE STA reaches zero, then the STA may update CWmin[AC], CWmax[AC] and AIFSN[AC] either to the values that are contained in the most recently received EDCA Parameter Set element sent by the AP with(#12210) which the STA is associated, or to the values contained in the default dot11EDCATable if an EDCA Parameter Set element has not been received.
+When the MUEDCATimer[AC](#11989) of a non-AP HE STA reaches zero, then the STA may update CWmin[AC], CWmax[AC] and AIFSN[AC] either to the values that are contained in the most recently received EDCA Parameter Set element sent by the AP with(#12210) which the STA is associated, or to the default EDCA parameter values (see Table 9-137 (Default EDCA Parameter Set element parameter values if dot11OCBActivated is false)) if an EDCA Parameter Set element has not been received. (#16653)

-A non-AP HE STA that sends a frame with an OM Control subfield(#14137) with the UL MU Disable subfield set to 1 as defined in 27.8.3 (Transmit operating mode (TOM) indication) may set the MUEDCATimer[AC](#11989) for all ACs to 0 on receiving an immediate acknowledegment from the OMI responder.
+A non-AP HE STA that sends a frame with an OM Control subfield(#14137) with the UL MU Disable subfield set to 1 or with the UL MU Data Disable subfield set to 1 as defined in 27.8.3 (Transmit operating mode (TOM) indication) may set the MUEDCATimer[AC](#11989) for all ACs to 0 on receiving an immediate acknowledegment from the OMI responder.
 The STA continues the current EDCA backoff procedure without modifying the QSRC[AC], QLRC[AC] or the backoff counter for the associated EDCAF, regardless of whether the HEMUEDCATimer[AC] has reached zero, until the STA invokes a new EDCA backoff procedure.
 The STA follows the rules defined in 10.22.2.2 (EDCA backoff procedure) for updating CW[AC].(#14239)